In May 2018, ALLINBKLYN made grants totaling $300,000 to 18 nonprofit organizations operating in Brooklyn.

 Brooklyn Woods is a skills training and job placement program at Brooklyn Workforce Innovations.
 The program prepares 60 low-income, unemployed men and women for careers each year in woodworking and fabrication.
 Brooklyn Woods is receiving a $20,000 grant from Allinbklyn for general operating support.
 This grant represents a second year of funding for Brooklyn Woods.

 Common Justice develops and advances solutions to violent crimes that transform the lives of those harmed and foster racial equity without relying on incarceration.
 While they operate nationally, locally (in Brooklyn) Common Justice operates the first alternative to incarceration and victim service program in the US that focuses on violent felonies in the adult courts.
-Common Justice was launched out of a demonstration project of the Vera Institute in 2017 and is receiving a 2018 general operating support grant from Allinbklyn.
+Common Justice was launched out of a demonstration project of the Vera Institute in 2017 and is receiving a 2018 general operating support grant for $20,000 from Allinbklyn.

 Cora Dance School provides a broad range of dance classes as well as nutritional snacks and academic and other support services to low-income kids and adults in Red Hook, Brooklyn.
 A $15,000 general operating support grant will be used for all school activities.
 This represents a third year of Allinbklyn funding for Cora Dance.